August Malmström: Italy 1859–1860

-According to the instructions for both holders of the travel scholarship. the Academy stated that after a year of residence in Paris they should take a travel to Italy.
+According to the instructions for both holders of the travel scholarship, the Academy stated that after a year of residence in Paris they should travel to Italy.
 After two years in Paris, Winge and Malmström went to Italy at the end of 1859.
 Much to his indignation, Malmström got a rejection to his application to copy Rafael's works at the Vatican.
-Instead he made some copies of Rafael's and Titian's works in Palazzo Borghese.
+Instead he made copies of Rafael's and Titian's works in Palazzo Borghese.
 Malmström returned to Paris in 1860.
 In the summer of 1863, Malmström left Paris for a new visit to Italy to study.

 Return to Sweden

 His artistic breakthrough came in January 1864 after his return to Sweden.

 In 1866, he exhibited five works at the General Industrial Exposition of Stockholm (1866) (Stockholmsutställningen 1866).
 He was appointed an apprentice (agré) at the Royal Swedish Academy of Art in Stockholm.
 Subsequently, he was appointed professor of the Royal Swedish Academy of Arts in 1867 where he taught until 1894.
-He also served as manager of the same institution from 1887 to 1893.
-Upon his death in 1901, he was buried in the cemetery at Solna Church (Solna kyrkogård) near Stockholm.
+He also served as manager there from 1887 to 1893.
+He died in 1901, and was buried in the cemetery at Solna Church (Solna kyrkogård) near Stockholm.